Position: Senior Partner

 Allen is presently the 48th President of the Law Society of Kenya, a Chartered Arbitrator at Chartered Institute of Arbitrators, Kenya Branch and a Director of Nairobi Centre for International Arbitration.

 - He has practised in two of the leading litigation firms in Nairobi – Hamilton Harrison & Mathews as a Senior Associate and Walker Kontos as the Partner-in-Charge of the litigation department.
-Allen is founder and active member of both Court of Appeal and High Court Commercial and Tax Division bar-bench committees.
+Allen is a founder and active member of both Court of Appeal and High Court Commercial and Tax Division bar-bench committees.

 - He believes in sharing his experiences and is a regular presenter at Law Society of Kenya Continuous Legal Education Programmes.

 - He is a reformist and has actively participated in the reform of the litigation landscape in Kenya for 20 years.
-His vision and insight in to providing practical solutions to contemporary legal problems has endeared him to his peers and judges.
+His vision and insight into providing practical solutions to contemporary legal problems has endeared him to his peers and judges.

 - He was head of the sub-committee mandated to draft Kenya’s first Court Mandated Mediation Rules.
 In 2013 he was gazetted as a trustee of the Nairobi Centre for International Arbitration.
 His past successes are set out in his curriculum vitae which is available upon request.